A General Formulation of the Kinematic Dipole as a Functional of Selection and Source Properties: Beyond the Ellis--Baldwin Approximation: General selection formalism and the kinematic dipole

-where $z$ is the redshift, $\bm\psi$ denotes a set of intrinsic parameters describing the source SED, and $S_{\rm b}$ are the observed band fluxes.
-A key point is that {each source may have its own individual SED}, and no assumption of a universal spectral shape or a representative spectral index is made.
+where $z$ is redshift, $\bm\psi$ denotes intrinsic parameters describing the spectral energy distribution (SED), and $S_{\rm b}$ are observed band fluxes.
+No assumption is made that all sources share a common SED or a single effective spectral index.
+Additional derived quantities, such as colors, photometric-redshift summaries, morphology indicators, or classification scores, may be appended without changing the formal structure.

+Here $\bm y$ denotes the catalog-level descriptor entering the selection function.
+It may contain both intrinsic source labels and observer-frame measured quantities.
+The dependence on observer motion is encoded through the mapping

+so that all kinematic effects are treated consistently at the level of the selected catalog variables.